greenelab/hclust/README.md

 3. Clone this repo and navigate to it in your command terminal
 4. Run `yarn install` to install this package's dependencies
 5. Make desired changes to `./src/hclust.js`
-6. Run `npm run test` to automatically rebuild the library and run test suite
+6. Run `yarn test` to automatically rebuild the library and run test suite
-7. Run `npm run build` to just rebuild the library, and output the compiled contents to `./build/hclust.min.js`
+7. Run `yarn build` to just rebuild the library, and output the compiled contents to `./build/hclust.min.js`
 8. Commit changes to repo if necessary. *Make sure to run the build command before committing; it won't happen automatically.*

 ---